 I sleep in again this morning, but leave my cabin by 8:45AM to have a cappuccino and some breakfast.
 The ship is sailing along the coastline of the Dominican Republic for quite a while until she pulls into the port of Santo Domingo at noon.
 I’m on deck while the ship is being cleared by customs and immigration, and ask Camilla, the Tour Director if there are any spaces left on today’s city/walking tour.
 She indicates there are two spots left, so I take one, even though I’ve arranged to walk the town with my friends as well.

-We are some of the first to disembark the ship, find our way across the busy street in front of the cruise terminal, and climb the stairs up into the historic colonial zone.
-The local kids have been let out of school to have their lunch outside, and I get some cute photos of them.
-We walk around the old cathedral (Catedral Primada de America), but I soon peel off and return to the ship.
+My friends and I are some of the first to disembark the ship, finding our way across the busy street in front of the cruise terminal, and climbing the stairs up into the historic colonial zone.
+The local kids have been let out of school to have their lunch outside, so I get some cute photos of them.
+We walk around the nearby old cathedral (Catedral Primada de America), but I soon peel off from my friends and return to the ship.
 Walking around in the heat of the day is not my idea of fun!

 We then drive back into the colonial zone and are dropped off at the cathedral.
 Our guide gives us a narrated tour of the many interesting and historic buildings in the colonial zone: Catedral Primada de America, the Alcazar de Colon, the National Pantheon, and the National Monument commemorating national heroes.